 The Board implements its risk oversight function both as a whole and through delegation to its Committees, which meet regularly and report back to the Board.
 To ensure that the Board executes on its priorities with an appropriate focus on risk generally, effective January 1, 2022, the Board formed a separate Operational Transformation Committee in addition to combining its Audit and Risk Committees.
-The Board has generally delegated, through respective Board Committee Charters, (i) to the Audit and Risk Committee, the primary responsibility of assisting the Board in its oversight of the enterprise risk management framework, policies and practices used by the Company to identify, assess and manage key risks facing the Company, including financial and strategic risks as well as risks relating to compliance and internal control matters, tax matters and pension matters, among other matters; and (ii) to the Operational Transformation Committee, the oversight of risks arising out of the Company's operations that support the Company's businesses, including risks relating to the Company's operational transformation plan as well as risks related to information security, processes that support quality control within the businesses, business continuity activities and supplier management, among other matters.
+The Board has generally delegated, through respective Board Committee Charters, (i) to the Audit and Risk Committee, the primary responsibility of assisting the Board in its oversight of the enterprise risk management framework, policies and practices used by the Company to identify, assess and manage key risks facing the Company, including financial and strategic risks as well as risks relating to compliance and internal control matters, tax matters and pension matters, among other matters; and (ii) to the Operational Transformation Committee, the company's operational transformation plan as well as risks related to information security, processes that support quality control within the businesses, business continuity activities and supplier management, among other matters.
 The Board has also delegated to its other Committees the oversight of risks within their areas of responsibility and expertise.
 For information on the Board Committees, their responsibilities and areas of risk oversight, see the section above entitled "- General Description of Board Committee Responsibilities" and "- ESG Oversight and Activities."